This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Please click here for information on Dose Adjustments.

-Please consult the GB SmPC for full details on dosing and contraindications before any prescribing decisions are made.
+Please consult the SmPC for full details on dosing and contraindications before any prescribing decisions are made.

 What are the contraindications for Paxlovid?

-Information about contraindications and interactions with Paxlovid can be found in Section 4 of the GB SmPC.
-Please consult the GB SmPC for full details on dosing and contraindications before any prescribing decisions are made.
+Information about contraindications and interactions with Paxlovid can be found in Section 4 of the SmPC.
+Please consult the SmPC for full details on dosing and contraindications before any prescribing decisions are made.

 How do patients take PAXLOVID?